How to sanitize a face mask safely and easily

 Water heated to 140 degrees Fahrenheit has proven effective at degrading most viruses, and both the World Health Organization and the UK’s National Health Service recommend this temperature for treating contaminated clothes and fabrics.
 But because a 140-degree shower would burn your skin, most people’s water heaters are set to 120 degrees.
 “A lot of viruses will be inactivated at that temperature, but they won’t completely be obliterated,” Noble explains.

-Should there be any pathogens the machine didn’t kill during the washing cycle, you can be sure you’ll finish them after five to 10 minutes at high heat in the dryer.
+Should there be any pathogens the machine didn’t kill during the washing cycle, you can be sure you’ll finish them off after five to 10 minutes at high heat in the dryer.

-Disinfect with hot water and bleach
+How to sanitize a face mask with hot water and bleach